 We are incredibly fortunate to have a board of directors which supports this vision.
 We have invested close to US$10 million in pursuit of it.
 But to achieve it, we must ultimately be sustainable.
 And to be sustainable we must, at some point, become profitable.

-Starting next week, all new Lingvist learners will have a 14-day trial with every feature included: unlimited cards, voice input (on mobile), themes and course focuses, as well as Course Wizard (where available).
+Starting next week, all new Lingvist learners will have a free trial with every feature included: unlimited cards, voice input (on mobile), themes and course focuses, as well as Course Wizard (where available).
 After this trial, they will encounter a paywall and will need to subscribe to continue using Lingvist.